Posted on: July 2, 2019

 Every year, PILI presents several awards to acknowledge lawyers and legal programs whose dedication to service, fairness, and justice inspires us and makes us proud.
-The nominations deadline has been extended to noon on September 11th.
+The deadline for nominations is Friday, September 6th.

 - The Distinguished Public Service Award honors an individual whose commitment to public interest work has shaped a career dedicated to service.

 - The Distinguished Alumni Awards recognize one former PILI Intern and one former PILI Fellow for outstanding contributions of public interest and/or pro bono work.
 Not sure if someone is PILI Alum?
 Email us to confirm.